Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Options and the Black-Scholes equation for option pricing

 Let us define a financial portfolio as a combination of financial assets held by, e.g., individual investors and/or managed by financial professionals.
 To derive the Black-Scholes equation, consider a portfolio consisting of a long position on a European call option and a short position on $\Delta$ stocks.
 The option has strike price $K$ and expiration date $\mathcal{T}$ on the underlying stock $S_t$.
 The question is what should be the value $C(S_t,t; K, \mathcal{T})$ of the option at time $t$ subject to the boundary condition $C(S_\mathcal{T},\mathcal{T};K, \mathcal{T})={\rm max}(S_\mathcal{T}-K,0)$.
 We take the portfolio to be self-financing, that is, in course of time no money is taken out of the portfolio and no additional money is put into it, so that any change the portfolio value may undergo is due to change in asset prices only.
 The value $V_t$ of the portfolio at time $t$ is given by

 where we have suppressed the dependence of $C$ on $K$ and $\mathcal{T}$, for ease of notation.
-The minus sign on the right hand side of Eq.~(\ref{eq:V-1}) is a reminder of the fact that we need to eventually close the short position on the stocks, and so we ``owe" the market an amount $\Delta ~S_t$.
-The portfolio being self-financing, the rate of change in its value is given by
+The minus sign on the right hand side of Eq.~(\ref{eq:V-1}) is a reminder of the fact that we need to eventually close the short position on the stocks, and so we ``owe" the market an amount $\Delta ~S_t$. {As it will turn out, $\Delta$ will be a function of time: $\Delta=\Delta_t$.
+The portfolio is self- financing, which implies the following.
+Let us specialize to discrete times.
+The value of the portfolio at time $t = 0$ is